Written by Emma (Teach Starter)

 When the Christmas craft is said and done, you’ll have a chance to bask in the glory of holidays.
 In time, you’ll be looking to the year ahead!

-Whether you want to get into it immediately or after Christmas, you’ll need to do a serious organize and tidy so that you can start the new year afresh and re-energized!
+Whether you want to get into it immediately or after Christmas, you’ll need to do a serious organise and tidy so that you can start the new year afresh and re-energized!

-10 Tips for Classroom Organization at the End of the Year
+10 Tips for Classroom Organisation at the End of the Year

 It can feel sad to say goodbye to your students at the end of the school year.
 No doubt you will have formed many close relationships, fond memories, and cared for your students like they were your own.